 "I'm fine," she said, stubbornly pouring herself another cup.
 "It's a festival!
 You're supposed to drink!"

-Ruhan watched her quietly, the corners of his mouth soft.
+Ruhan watched her quietly, and the corners of his mouth turned into a smile.
 There was something disarming about her laughter.
 For so long, he'd only seen her tense, tired, or scared.
 But tonight, under the lantern light, she looked… happy.

-The music faded as the night grew deeper.
-The crowd thinned, the air cooler now, but the wine still flowed.
-Xiao Zhi leaned forward on the table, her head tilted, her cheeks glowing pink.
+The music faded as the night went on.
+People started to leave, but the wine still flowed.
+Xiao Zhi leaned forward on the table, her head tilted, her cheeks turned pink.
 She laughed again at something Ruhan said, though she probably didn't understand it anymore.

 Ruhan chuckled.
 "Not from someone this drunk."